Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh went into a restaurant and ordered a beef steak.
-The waiter asked him how would he like his steak cooked - well done, medium or rare.
-Jayesh said - "Alive".
+When Jayesh needs to travel by plane, he makes BA Baracus fly him.

-Updated on: [24/6/2024]
+Updated on: [25/6/2024]
 <!-- #jokeEnd -->